blackberry-garance/flowershow-app/blog/how-to-set-custom-domain.md

 > [!info]
 > You can't speed up DNS propagation - it's a fundamental part of how the internet works to reduce load on DNS servers and make domain name resolution faster for everyone.

+### DNS Glossary

+- **DNS (Domain Name System)**: The internet's directory system that converts human-readable domain names (like myblog.com) into IP addresses that computers use to communicate.
+- **DNS Record**: An instruction that lives on DNS servers and provides information about a domain, including where to direct traffic.
+- **A Record**: A fundamental DNS record that points a domain directly to an IP address.
+It's primarily used for root/apex domains.
+- **CNAME Record**: A DNS record that points one domain name to another domain name (rather than to an IP address).
+Commonly used for subdomains.
+- **TXT Record**: A DNS record type that holds text information.
+Often used for domain ownership verification and security settings.
+- **TTL (Time To Live)**: The amount of time (in seconds) that DNS servers should cache a DNS record before checking for updates.
+- **DNS Propagation**: The time it takes for DNS changes to spread across all DNS servers globally.
+- **Root/Apex Domain**: The main domain without any subdomain (e.g., example.com).
+- **Subdomain**: A domain that's part of a larger domain (e.g., blog.example.com).
+- **DNS Provider/Nameserver**: Servers that store your DNS records and respond to DNS queries about your domain.
+- **SSL Certificate**: A digital certificate that enables secure HTTPS connections by encrypting data between a user's browser and a web server.
+- **SSL Handshake**: The process where a browser and server establish a secure connection by verifying SSL certificates and agreeing on encryption methods.
+- **DNS Proxy**: A service offered by some DNS providers that sits between users and your web server, potentially offering additional features like caching, SSL, or security.

 ## Summary